garystafford/voter-service/README.md

 Other [Spring Actuator](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready) endpoints | GET     | `/actuator`, `/mappings`, `/env`, `/configprops`, etc.
 Other [HATEOAS](https://spring.io/guides/gs/rest-hateoas) endpoints for `/votes`                                         | Various | DELETE, PATCH, PUT, page sort, size, etc.

+The [HAL Browser](https://github.com/mikekelly/hal-browser) API browser for the `hal+json` media type is installed alongside the service.
+It can be accessed at `http://localhost:8099/actuator/`.

 ## Voting

 Submitting a new vote, requires an HTTP `POST` request to the `/votes` endpoint, as follows: